danwilliams/rustmark/README.md

 As such, it is best to keep in line with the existing structure and intended usage, to make updates from the upstream repository easier to merge and apply.

-Note that Rustmark is not designed to be used as a library, and its existence on [crates.io][Rustmark] is as a binary.
-This is to establish presence, but also there are plans for it to become useful in a standalone capacity without having to clone the full repository.
+Rustmark presents its core Markdown features as a library, for use in other projects without using the whole application, and there are plans for it to also become useful in a standalone capacity as a binary without having to clone the full repository.

 ### Getting started